PFC 2019 Symposium Side-Events

 Post-symposium Workshop: Introduction to Truth and Reconciliation through Right Relations

 For all PFC Conference Participants.
+SOLD OUT.

 Please join us for a unique workshop on Truth and Reconciliation through Right Relations.
 This workshop, designed by the Banff Centre, is a one-day, intensive, learning experience that will engage participants in ceremony, individual reflection, group activity, and outdoor walks.
 In response to the Truth and Reconciliation Commission’s Calls to Action and based on the findings from Banff Centre’s 2016 Truth and Reconciliation Summit, Leadership Programming at Banff Centre for Arts and Creativity has designed this program to better understand the truth of Canada’s shared history with Indigenous peoples.
 This includes fostering a dialogue between Indigenous and non-Indigenous Canadians and asking each of us to enter into a respectful relationship with one another as we work toward shared purposes.

 - Advance right relations

 - Develop an organizational approach to Truth and Reconciliation

 - Empower individuals to take action on reconciliation in their personal and professional lives